cysouw/diathesis/text/c02_case.md

 ### [ ND ] Nominative + dative {#sec:case-nominative-dative}

 The verbs in this class need both a nominative subject argument and a second dative argument.
 Both arguments cannot be dropped (except in extremely marked meta-linguistic contexts) and no other case-marked arguments or governed prepositions are possible.
-I could not find any obvious semantic categorization of these verbs, so they are simply presented in alphabetical order here.
+I could not find any obvious semantic categorisation of these verbs, so they are simply presented in alphabetical order here.

 **Attested Verbs**